iam-venky/cloudformation_templates/README.md

 two private subnets spread across two AZs
 At the end we will get the following architecture:

-Alt Text

 Let’s get started!

-Step 1.
+# Step 1.
 Create VPC and Internet Gateway
 Firstly, we start by creating a VPC with a size /16 IPv4 CIDR block.
 This provides up to 65,536 private IPv4 addresses.
 We might hard code the CIDR block for VPC but it’s better to define it as an input parameter so a user can either customize the IP ranges or use a default value.
 Parameters:
   paramVpcCIDR: